 Audit scope

-A well-defined audit scope is essential for effective governance and risk management, as it prevents scope creep while ensuring comprehensive coverage of critical security controls.
-By clearly outlining what is included and excluded from the review, the audit scope provides clarity to all stakeholders, enables accurate resource allocation, and supports meaningful reporting on the effectiveness of an organization's security and privacy frameworks.
+A well-defined audit scope specifies the assessment's objectives, the criteria against which controls and processes will be measured, and the methodologies employed for evidence collection and analysis.
+It ensures the evaluation remains aligned with an organization's risk profile and compliance obligations, preventing scope creep while delivering a comprehensive understanding of critical security controls.
+By clearly identifying the areas under examination, the audit scope provides clarity to all stakeholders, guides the verification process, and enables accurate reporting on the effectiveness of an entity's security and privacy frameworks.